 Cardiopulmonary resuscitation (CPR) is the procedure used to try to restart the heart or breathing when it stops.
 A person can record a wish for Do Not Attempt CPR (DNACPR).
 This is not legally binding but in most cases an appropriate healthcare professional will make a judgement depending on the circumstances.

 In England and Wales, someone can include a DNACPR in their ADRT, which is legally binding.
 All relevant professionals, including the ambulance and out-of-hours service, should be aware of the DNACPR.
 It will be valid in the person’s home, hospital and other care settings.

 Any decisions made about advance care should be regularly reviewed, to reflect that people do change their minds.
 This can be difficult when someone’s condition advances, as problems with communication can make it more problematic to identify any changes in wishes.
 If changes are made, new copies should be signed and dated and distributed to those who hold the existing paperwork.

 More information can be found in our booklet for health and social care professionals:

-Also, see our End of life guide for people with and affected by MND
+- End of life guide for people with and affected by MND